forthstate/ES-PIC/README.md

 # ES-PIC
-A collection of simple ElectroStatic Particle-in-Cell simulations.
+Some of my simple ElectroStatic Particle-in-Cell simulation projects.